30 Health Mistakes You Don't Know You Are Making

 Everyone knows to slather on the sunscreen in summer.
 But it's not an obvious self-care ritual during the rest of the year.
 "Sunscreen for your face is a year-round must," says Kathleen Cook Suozzi, MD, a dermatologic surgeon and director of aesthetic dermatology for Yale Medicine.
 "Patients underestimate how much chronic daily exposure to ultraviolet radiation accumulates and leads to skin aging and risk of skin cancer."

-The Remedy Rx: "Even in the winter, sunscreen should be applied to your face," says Suozzi.
+The Rx: "Even in the winter, sunscreen should be applied to your face," says Suozzi.
 "Don't forget about reflection off snow!"

 You're Breathing Through Your Mouth